OpenSILEX/docs-community-dev/docs/localInstallation.md

 In your configurations file check URL and port.
 With psql check if your database isn't wrong.

++ Githun token

+If you get an error "GitHub API limit (60 calls/hr) is exhausted..." during composer insallation, you need to connect Github and get a Personal access tokens.
+See https://github.com/settings/tokens.

 #### Other problems concerned webapp and web service